-Note, that the process described here requires some downtime for Database Lab Engine.
-Also, the existing clones are deleted and fully lost during the process.
+Note, that the process described here requires a maintenance window (brief period of downtime) for the Database Lab Engine.
+Also, the existing clones are deleted and completely lost during the process.
 It means that the proper planning of the maintenance windows is needed.

 If you are using the "physical" privisoning mode, read how to configure the "sync" instance instead.

 Stop and remove the existing containers, then clean up the data directory and destroy the pool: